-On 23 November 2022, the Swiss Federal Council adopted the implementing ordinance on climate disclosures for large Swiss companies.
-The ordinance provides for the binding implementation of the recommendations of the Task Force on Climate-Related Financial Disclosures by large Swiss companies.
-In substance, public companies, including banks and insurance companies with 500 or more employees and at least 20 million Swiss francs in total assets or more than 40 million Swiss francs in turnover will be obliged to report publicly on climate issues.
+On 1 January 2024, the ordinance on climate disclosures for large Swiss companies entered into force.
+The ordinance is based on certain provisions of the Swiss Code of Obligations and provides for the binding implementation of the recommendations of the Task Force on Climate-Related Financial Disclosures by large Swiss companies.
+In substance, public companies, including banks and insurance companies with 500 or more employees and at least 20 million Swiss francs in total assets or more than 40 million Swiss francs in turnover are obliged to report publicly on climate issues.
 Public reporting involves disclosures not only on the financial risk that a company incurs as a result of climate-related activities, but also on the impact of the company's business activities on the climate.
-This ordinance is scheduled to enter into force on 1 January 2024.

 Simultaneously, FINMA has recently been active in this area.
 In May 2021, it amended its circulars on disclosure to require large banks and insurance companies to provide qualitative and quantitative information in the area of climate-related financial risks.
 In particular, such financial institutions must disclose the process for identifying, assessing and managing climate-related financial risks (risk management) as well as quantitative information (including a description of the applied methodology) on their climate-related financial risks.
 In November 2021, FINMA committed to implementing the recommendations of the Network for Greening the Financial System and issued further guidance on preventing and combating greenwashing.
-More recently, on 29 November 2022, FINMA published guidance on climate risk disclosures for large banks (supervisory categories 1 and 2) and insurance companies.
+On 29 November 2022, FINMA published guidance on climate risk disclosures for large banks (supervisory categories 1 and 2) and insurance companies.
 In this guidance, FINMA analysed how such banks and insurance companies disclose their climate-related financial risks.
+FINMA published another guidance in relation to the developments in the management of climate risks on 24 January 2023.
+Finally, on 4 December 2023, FINMA communicated that it is currently drafting a new FINMA circular on nature-related financial risks, which will apply to banks and insurance companies.

 At this stage, the approach taken by Switzerland is generally more liberal than that of the European Union in connection with green finance.
 Initiatives are mainly coming from the industry itself, seeking competitiveness of the Swiss financial sector.
 In this context, among others, the Asset Management Association Switzerland in cooperation with the Swiss Sustainable Finance Association recently issued certain recommendations on sustainable asset management.
+However, recent developments within the European Union makes it likely that the Swiss legal framework will further evolve.
+In particular, on 22 September 2023, the Swiss Federal Council announced its intention to further align Swiss reporting obligations with the European Union's Directive (EU) 2022/2464 (Corporate Sustainability Reporting Directive), notably by extending the rules' scope of application and by introducing an audit requirement.